jerome-trc/vileboom/README.md

 <a href="#"><img src="https://andrikarkane.com/doom/nyan-doom/nyan-doom-logo.png" width="500"></a>

 # Nyan Doom
-This is the most furry, fuzzy, most cuddley Doom port you will ever come across!
+This is the most furry, fuzzy, and most cuddly Doom port you will ever come across!
 Based on the DSDA-Doom source port, Nyan Doom focuses on new quality-of-life and never-before-seen features that you won't find anywhere else!
 Check out Nyan Doom on [Doomworld!](https://www.doomworld.com/forum/topic/145913/)

 You don't have to worry about Nyan Doom falling behind, as it's kept up to date with the latest DSDA-Doom.